pranav-bhatt/blog/_posts/2018-06-12-education.md

 categories: [ Technical ]
 image: https://52north.org/wp-content/uploads/2020/02/anmerkung-2020-02-21-093222.png
 tags: [ google summer of code, gsoc, coap, drogue ]
-beforetoc: "As GSoC 2021 draws to an end, I can safely say that it has been one of the most enthralling experiences of my life.
-Here is what I've been up to..."
+beforetoc: "Before I begin, I would like to express my deepest gratitude to my mentors Ulf and Jens.
+I'm sure I troubled them quite a bit, but they were extremely kind and welcoming nonetheless.
+The amount I have learnt from them cannot ever be summed up by a blog post xD"
 toc: true
 ---
-Before I begin, I would like to express my deepest gratitude to my mentors Ulf and Jens.
-I'm sure I troubled them quite a bit, but they were extremely kind and welcoming nonetheless.
-The amount I have learnt from them cannot ever be summed up by a blog post xD
+As GSoC 2021 draws to an end, I can safely say that it has been one of the most enthralling experiences of my life.
+Here is what I've been up to..."

 ## TL;DR - List of PRs